505 Dundas: History

+Around early 1978, the TTC announced plans to number all of its streetcar routes (which had been known only by names), and the Dundas route was to be number 505.
+The route number 505 began being displayed on the streetcars' destination signs on February 4, 1980, when the Dundas route was still operated entirely by PCC streetcars.

 On February 18, 2018, the route began being operated with buses instead of streetcars due to a streetcar shortage and to reassign streetcars in order to address crowding on other routes.
 Streetcar service was originally expected to return on March 29, 2020, but was delayed to complete upgrades to the overhead infrastructure for pantograph operation.
 On April 20, 2020, Flexity Outlook streetcars went into service on 505 Dundas on the same day that streetcars were withdrawn from 511 Bathurst due to construction projects.

-Following controversy over the namesake of Dundas Street, Henry Dundas, 1st Viscount Melville, who delayed the abolition of the transatlantic slave trade, Toronto City Council voted in 2021 to rename Dundas Street and other civic assets named after Dundas – including the 505 Dundas streetcar route.
-On December 14, 2023, Toronto city council decided to rename a few city landmarks bearing his name but not Dundas Street due to cost.
+Following controversy over the British politician for whom Dundas Street is named – Henry Dundas, 1st Viscount Melville, who delayed the abolition of the transatlantic slave trade – Toronto City Council voted in 2021 to rename Dundas Street and other civic assets named after Dundas – including the 505 Dundas streetcar route.
+On December 14, 2023, the city council decided to rename a few city landmarks bearing his name but not Dundas Street due to cost.

 On May 7, 2023, Broadview station and Broadview Avenue north of Gerrard Street were closed to streetcars due to construction.
 This resulted in a variety of diversions for the 505 Dundas streetcar, some covering for construction disruptions affecting other streetcar routes.
 Starting on that date, route 505 diverted south from Dundas Street and Broadview Avenue, east on Queen Street and Kingston Road, and terminated at the Bingham Loop, replacing the 503 Kingston Rd streetcar which was temporarily suspended.
 Starting July 4, 2023, 505 service ran only to Woodbine Loop before 8:00 pm but along Kingston Road to Bingham Loop after 8:00 pm, with service before 8:00 pm being provided by a 503 Kingston Rd replacement bus.
 Starting September 3, 2023, 505 streetcars were diverted farther east to Neville Park Loop temporarily replacing 501 Queen streetcars along Queen Street east of Broadview Avenue.
 On September 22, 2023, the 505 diversion was rerouted north on Broadview Avenue, east on Gerrard Street, south on Coxwell Avenue and then east on Queen Street to terminate at Woodbine Loop.
 The 505 streetcar returned to its regular route on February 18, 2024.

 On July 28, 2024, overnight streetcar service was introduced, operating as 305 Dundas along the same route as 505 Dundas.